dhicks6345789/web-console/README.md

 # Web Console
-Provides a simple web interface for command-line applications - quickly publish your Python / Go / Bash / Powershell / etc script as a basic web app.
-Turns STDOUT / STDERR into formatted text, alerts and progress indicators (interface written using Bootstrap / JQuery).
-Supports any target language, simply runs any command-line based script or executable.
+Provides a simple web interface for command-line applications - quickly publish your Python / Go / Bash / Batch / Powershell / etc script as a basic web app.
+Turns STDOUT / STDERR into formatted text, alerts and progress indicators (interface written using Bootstrap and JQuery).
+Simply runs any command-line based script or executable.

 Cross-platform (written in Go), runs as a self-contained executable complete with embedded web server on Windows, Linux and MacOS.
 The install process includes optional setup as a service / deamon on each platform (uses [NSSM](https://nssm.cc/) on Windows), plus the installer includes setup for [tunnelto.dev](https://tunnelto.dev/) to provide a secure connection through a firewall and a handy subdomain to point a browser at if needed.

-Python (Flask) version also available to run on (for instance) [PythonAnywhere](https://www.pythonanywhere.com/).
+Coming in verswion 2: Python (Flask) version also available to run on (for instance) [PythonAnywhere](https://www.pythonanywhere.com/).

 Simple API, handles authentication (without using cookies), provides a mechanism for third-parties to handle authorisation.
 Can be used to provide webhook URIs for your scripts for services such as [IFTTT](https://ifttt.com/) and [Zapier](https://zapier.com/).